Division of Systems Biomedicine and Pharmacology

 The developed microscale analytical tools will be used to address relevant biomedical questions in the field of neuroscience, and other application areas intrinsically dealing with small sample amounts.
 The role of D-amino acids, a novel class of neuromodulators, and other chiral metabolites will be studied for various diseases.
 Overall, the analytical technologies and workflows developed in my group should enable especially those metabolomics studies that have so far been lacking.
 As such, research performed at Biomedical Microscale Analytics within the division of Systems Biomedicine and Pharmacology of the LACDR will provide novel analytical strategies for a deeper understanding of biological processes in sample-limited cases.

 As outline above, CE-MS will be considered as a analytical main technology for volume-restricted metabolomics.
-For more information about the unique capabilities of this approach for metabolomics studies, please check the book "Capillary Electrophoresis - Mass Spectrometry for Metabolomics" edited by Dr. Rawi Ramautar, which will be published in May 2018 by the Royal Society of Chemistry.
+For more information about the unique capabilities of this approach for metabolomics studies, please check the book "Capillary Electrophoresis - Mass Spectrometry for Metabolomics" edited by Dr. Rawi Ramautar, which was published in May 2018 by the Royal Society of Chemistry.

 In order to get an idea about the practical aspects of coupling CE to MS via a sheathless porous tip interface for metabolic profiling of cell culture samples, please consider the following video-protocol which is freely available at the Journal of Visualized Experiments.